determined-ai/determined/docs/tools/webui-if.rst

 Prepare the maintenance message using the CLI command, `det master cluster-message set`.

--  For example, the following command creates a maintenance message with a start and end date:
+-  For example, the following command creates a maintenance message with a start and end date (which must be expressed in UTC):

       .. code:: bash

-         det master cluster-message set --message "Scheduled maintenance on Dec 1st from 10pm CST to 11pm CST." --start "2024-12-01-22:00:00 CST" --end "2024-12-01-23:00:00 CST"
+         det master cluster-message set --message "Scheduled maintenance on Dec 1st from 10pm CST to 11pm CST." --start "2024-12-02-04:00:00Z" --end "2024-12-02-05:00:00Z"

--  Instead of using a start and end date, you could also set a duration:
+-  You can also express the end date as a duration:

       .. code:: bash